What Does It Mean When Cancer Findings Can't Be Reproduced?

 "The cancer reproducibility project in cancer biology was an attempt to advance that discussion with an open project," Nosek says.

 This project is transparent about how it picked the studies to reproduce.
 It also published methods and study plans in advance.
 In collaboration with a California company called Science Exchange, the reviewers got grants to replicate key experiments from as many as 50 high-profile studies.
-(They will likely run out of money before they're able to complete that work, however).
+(They will very likely run out of money before they're able to complete that work, however.)

 They've now published the results of their first five attempts, in eLife.

-"Three of the five show very, very striking differences from the original," says Timothy Errington, a biologist at the Center for Open Science, and collaborator in the project.
+"Three of the five show very, very striking differences from the original," says Timothy Errington, a biologist at the Center for Open Science and collaborator in the project.
 As for findings from the other two studies, he says, "I think you'll get a lot of opinions about whether they replicate or not."

 Errington says he was quite surprised by the results.